enzowritescode/appsec-learning-guide/README.md

 # AppSec Learning Guide

-Key AppSec resources that I have used (or am aware of) th
+Key AppSec resources that I have used (or am aware of)

 ## OWASP Top 10s